BycorSanchez/neighborhood-map/README.md

 By clicking an item from the list or a marker the application will highlight it to indicate which one was selected.
 It will also set the center of the map to that location and display a small **info window**.

 The marker's info window contains a button.
-On click, the application will search and display a **gallery of photos** (modal) related to the current location.
+On click, the application displays a **gallery of photos** (modal) related to the current location.

 ## React components